 Five minutes on your own is a great idea here.

-The new numerical system instead uses numbers from 9-1 (highest to lowest, with a U grade for marks that were too low to be classified), and it is vital to know where the old grades would fit.
+The numerical system uses numbers from 9-1 (highest to lowest, with a U grade for marks that were too low to be classified).

 What if I got the GCSE results I was expecting?